Fonseca004/SitePIC/src/content/blog/week1.md

 tags: [market analysis, project structure]
 ---

-We began by assessing the market to determine whether our product was truly needed or if we were attempting to solve a non-existent problem.
-After conducting a survey, we confirmed that the problem was worth addressing.
-Further research revealed that there were no competitors, highlighting the innovative potential of our project if successfully implemented.
+In the first week of this project, we began by assessing the market to determine whether our product was truly needed or if we were attempting to solve a non-existent problem.
+We’ve failed to find active competitors that are currently selling their product on the market, even though there were attempts before, highlighting the potential of our project if implemented successfully.
+After further analysis, we decided to conduct a survey, and we confirmed that the problem was truly worth addressing – an automatic drying rack must be made to help the people.

-We also divided the team based on areas of expertise.
-While everyone will be involved in all aspects of the project, certain members will focus more on specific areas.
+We also started developing what will eventually become our final pitch deck and we showed our advancements to our scientific advisor and co-advisor, receiving valuable feedback.
+Lastly, we distributed the roles and responsibilities among each team member in order to better organize our labor.

+We aim to develop this project smoothly and you’ll keep hearing from us in this blog.